shawn42/gamebox/README.txt

 == DESCRIPTION:

   A game template for building and distributing Rubygame games.
+See docs/getting_started.rdoc for help getting started.

 == FEATURES/PROBLEMS: